-The perfect illustration of both world-class academics and liberal culture, UC Berkeley will be the first university in the country to offer graduate courses in Dutch studies next year.
+The perfect illustration of both world-class academics and liberal culture, UC Berkeley will be the first university in the country to offer a graduate degree in Dutch studies next year.

 The new graduate program, approved by the Berkeley Division of the Academic Senate Saturday, will complement any doctorate degree by adding a designated emphasis in Dutch studies to six students who demonstrate particular passion in the field.

 The designated emphasis, or a specialization that serves as a “minor” to a doctorate degree, will take an interdisciplinary approach by encompassing several facets of Dutch culture, including literature, linguistics, art history and sociology.